mcarvin8/ava-sf-devops/README.md

 The primary scripts to destroy, deploy, and validate metadata are:
 - `scripts/bash/deploy_metadata_sf.sh` - To validate and deploy metadata to Salesforce orgs.
 Tests are set by `scripts/bash/package_check.sh`.
     - `$CI_PIPELINE_SOURCE` must be "push" to be deploy and some other value to validate (like `merge_request_event`) from a merge request/pull request.
 Only the value "push" is hard-coded into the bash script.
-    - `$DEPLOY_PACKAGE` should be the path to the package.xml created by the sfdx-git-delta plugin.
+    - `$DEPLOY_PACKAGE` should be the path to the package.xml to be deployed
     - `$DEPLOY_TIMEOUT` should be the wait period for the CLI.
 Set to 240 in the `.gitlab-ci.yml`.
 - `scripts/bash/package_check.sh` - To check the package before validating and deploying metadata to Salesforce orgs.
-    - `$DEPLOY_PACKAGE` should be the path to the package.xml created by the sfdx-git-delta plugin.
+    - `$DEPLOY_PACKAGE` should be the path to the package.xml to be deployed
 - `scripts/bash/destroy_metadata_sf.sh`
     - `$DESTRUCTIVE_CHANGES_PACKAGE` should be the path to the `destructive/destructiveChanges.xml` created by the sfdx-git-delta plugin. `$DESTRUCTIVE_PACKAGE` should be the path to the `destructive/package.xml` created by the sfdx-git-delta plugin.
     - `$CI_ENVIRONMENT_NAME` must be "prd" for production orgs in order to run apex tests when destroying Apex in production, per Salesforce requirement.
 Sandbox org names do not matter.